How You Feel Is Our Concern

 Case History #1:

 A thirty five year old Italian woman saw Dr. Van Reken for a new patient physical.
 Her complaints included fatigue, muscle aches, overweight, high cholesterol, irregular periods, severe acne, dark facial hair and borderline diabetes.
 He spent about 98 minutes with her on the initial physical and came up with two new diagnoses: muscle aches from vitamin D deficiency and polycystic ovary disease.
 Her muscle aches were due to a combination of vitamin D deficiency and use of Lipitor (atorvastatin) for her cholesterol.
 After a month on vitamin D her muscle aches resolved and he restarted the Lipitor.
 Her muscle aches did not return.
 Her fatigue was 75% better after a few months on Vitamin D. The ovarian hormonal problem was at least partly responsible for her severe acne, overweight, irregular periods, facial hair and prediabetes.
 He started low dose birth control pills and metformin.
 Metformin helped her lose a few pounds, but she remained overweight.
 Her hemoglobin A1c improved to the nondiabetic range with a level of 5.6%.
 Her periods normalized and her acne improved by 70% within two months.
 She was not completely satisfied with 70% improvement and so he added Retin-A. Her acne was about 85% better after a few months on this combination.
-She wanted further improvement in her acne and he had the staff perform photodynamic therapy with the Candela Vbeam laser and Levulan (aminolevulinic acid).
+She wanted further improvement in her acne and he had the team perform photodynamic therapy with the Candela Vbeam laser and Levulan (aminolevulinic acid).
 Her face was markedly improved from her pretreatment photos three weeks after two treatment sessions.
 Hair growth was some better with the birth control and metformin, but being Italian her remaining hair was dark.
 She opted for laser hair removal with laser energy settings designed by the doctor.
 After a series of six treatments her dark facial hair was markedly decreased.
 While this was all going on her mother had a heart attack at only 60.
 After revealing this to Dr. Van Reken he suggested a more comprehensive exercise program and even more aggressive treatment of her cholesterol and this was begun.

 Case History #2: